|

 One of the club's first mission was to help flood victims during the 1972 Tropical Storm Agnes which devastated Wilkes-Barre PA.
 The storm pushed the Susquehanna River to a height of nearly 41 feet above the city's levees.
 The downtown area was flooded with over 9 feet of water with 25,000 homes and businesses damaged or destroyed.
 Club members immediately began to gather food, clothing and other items for the flood victims.
 Club members were then dispatched to Wilkes-Barre PA to assist victims in need as they distributed all of the goods which were collected at their meeting hall.

-The East Coast Rangers sponsored a Jamboree at an auditorium in Alpine New Jersey during the spring of 1970.
+The East Coast Rangers sponsored a Jamboree at an auditorium in Alpine New Jersey during the fall of 1972.
 There was music, dancing, food, radio equipment for sale and a whole lot of fun!
 The jamboree had a spectacular turnout with CB'ers showing up from all parts of the New York / New Jersey metropolitan area.
 Below are some photos taken from this memorable event.

 Chicken Little